 Mitchell, up to the last minute, implored John Ashbrook not to

 run.
 And when L.E.
-Thomas, Republican State GOP Chairman,
+Thomas, Florida State GOP Chairman,

 predicted that Ashbrook would receive 25% in that state's